CasterraDev/differify/README.md

 ## What this fork adds?

 - KeepKeys - Allows you to keep certain keys in the returned object.
 Useful for database objects to keep the unique IDs, usernames, or emails to use in a find request then use the rest of the object for the update request.
-- isObjectValueEmpty - Tells you if the object is empty skipping over keepKeys.
+- isObjectValueEmpty(obj, keepKeys) - Tells you if the object is empty skipping over keepKeys.
 - Migrated from jest to vitest - Jest had a lot of config and ran slower.
 Vitest is faster & is a more streamlined, out-of-the-box testing package.
 - Fixed Typescript signature issues - When this was forked the original had issues with typescript class signatures and some type exports.

 This fork was made to easily keep certain keys in an object AND get the differences/additions/deletions for use in updating databases using those kept keys.
 If you need a pure JS object difference tool.
-Check out the original repo [Here]("https://github.com/netilon/differify")
+Check out the original repo [Here]("github.com/netilon/differify")

 ## Whats new?